-My thoughts In addition to Latin and Greek, at UD I've learned German, and hope to add next year Hebrew and French to my list so that I might go on to do Graduate work in Biblical and Patristic studies.
+In addition to Latin and Greek, at UD I've learned German, and hope to add next year Hebrew and French to my list so that I might go on to do Graduate work in Biblical and Patristic studies.

 Classics major (Latin), Art History concentration, Class of 2011

 “My older sister came to UD, and she found this place to be her second home.
 She met some of the kindest people, went on an incredible journey to Rome, studied with many brilliant professors, and became captain of Texas’ only Women’s Varsity Lacrosse team.
 So, when I went to look for universities, I wanted to have a similar experience.
 The problem was that no other school that I looked at had all these qualifications.
 So, I followed her to UD and became a Classics major.”

 Hometown Houston, TX